Brucephalus/Textbooks/Mage.md

 | Starting Equipment | 50 GP |

 The Mage is a flexible, simple, generic caster.
-It is inspired by the Spellcaster sidekick from *Tasha's Cauldron of Everything*.
-It is designed to be as powerful as a 2024 PC class.
+It is inspired by the Spellcaster sidekick from Tasha's Cauldron of Everything and by the Spell Point system presented in the Dungeon Master's Guide (2104).
+It is designed to be as quantitatively powerful as a 2024 class needs to be while being as qualitatively underpowered as possible.
 The class can be flavored by spell selection and subclass features.

 # Becoming a Mage...